All the research before writing an Amazon listing is the hard part, right?

 BEEKEEPER’S NATURALS Wildflower Honey – Raw, Wildcrafted, and Unprocessed- Rich in Nutrients and Beneficial Enzymes- Notes of Mint & Lavender-100% Raw, Pure Honey- Paleo-friendly, Gluten-Free (1.1lbs)

 It follows the right format – brand first.
 Then they include the primary Amazon listing keywords that speak to what the product is: wildflower honey, raw, wildcrafted and unprocessed.
-It also mentions the flavor – notes of mint and lavender – and includes some other helpful info like the fact that it’s paleo friendly and gluten-free.
+It also mentions the flavor – notes of mint and lavender – and includes some other helpful info like the fact that it’s paleo-friendly and gluten-free.

 Beekeeper’s Naturals absolutely used all the real estate, meaning they fit as many benefits into 200 characters as they could.
 This is a great idea because the keywords in a title rank more heavily than elsewhere in a listing.
 It also helps customers who are short on time quickly see all the important information at a glance.

 Their bullet points are great too.
 Their subject matter (or bullet title) is easily skimmable with valuable information.
 They’re using simple language and a cheerful tone that speaks directly to the customer in a friendly way.
 It shows they know their stuff.
+For more on how to write killer bullet points, you can take a look at this article.

 Although they might not be exactly what the customer types into the search box, they are words that will jump out at them as an “oh, that’s nice” benefit.
 These are keywords like: pesticide-free, sustainably sourced, rich in nutrients, beneficial enzymes.